 There are so many Disney Pins you can buy in all the parks and resorts.
-If you are looking to pin trade with the children, then it’s a good idea to look on places like Amazon UK, Amazon US before you go to purchase some authentic pins and a lanyard as it’ll save so much money compared to buying a starter set in the parks.
+If you are looking to pin trade with the children, then it’s a good idea to purchase authentic pins and a lanyard before you go as it’ll save so much money compared to buying a starter set in the parks.

 If you’re reading this and you’ve already booked your holiday, then check out ways to surprise the kids with your holiday, and if you’re wondering whether Memory Maker is worth the money then check out my post covering what I thought.
 We stayed at Caribbean Beach Resort during our first visit in 2014 and thought it was so great we are stayed there again on our next trip in 2016, and have booked to stay there again in 2017.

 I learnt a lot from my first holiday to Disney World and am even more prepared for Advanced Dining bookings at 180 days, everything you need to know about Magic Bands and what to Fastpass for our next trip, how to create the perfect trip plan and plenty more in my Disney World archives